 One of the most important things you need to remember is that SEO is a never-ending journey, so you constantly have to make time for search engine optimisations.
 There is a direct link between technology, the content on your pages, consumer behavior, and the keywords used, so you always have to be on top of the newest trends to prepare your website.

 The development of mobile devices, which are now the most popular way to access the web, completely changed the way search engines generate search results rankings.
 Today, new practices are gaining traction, so optimizing a site for this type of search result can become a major part of your strategy in the future.

 Moreover, search engines like Google constantly create new methods and improve the way they index and rank websites.
 You have to be aware of new updates as they roll out.
 Sure, some of these may be minor.
-But, every now and again, there is a major update that can seriously affect your ranking, especially if you’re unprepared.
+But, every now and again, there is a major search engine update that can seriously affect your ranking, especially if you’re unprepared or have outdated content.

 Key SEO Tactics